Ismail-Opatola/one-conversion-angular-app/README.md

 ###### HttpClient POST

-Making API calls to retrieve data is a POST method call.
+Making API calls to CREATE data is a POST method call.

 To make a call, all we need is an endpoint or an API url